Note: This article has been updated with the latest Senate bill passed by the House and signed into law by President Trump.

 Bonus Depreciation Bumped Up to 100%

-For tech and life sciences companies investing in lab equipment, manufacturing facilities, or IT infrastructure, the ability to fully deduct qualifying expenses in the year the property is placed in service will allow for significant upfront tax savings.
-It’s a cash flow win that can support ongoing capital expenditures and accelerate innovation efforts.
+For tech and life sciences companies investing in lab equipment, manufacturing facilities, or IT infrastructure, the ability to fully deduct qualifying expenses in the year the property is acquired and placed in service will allow for significant upfront tax savings.
+It’s a cash flow that can support ongoing capital expenditures and accelerate innovation efforts.

 Interest Expense Limitations Loosened